K-Games/Ascension/README.md

 ### Gameplay Changes
 * Lowered Maximum Armor roll for new Rings.
 * Knockback no longer disables Skill casting.
+* Firebrand - Range increased from 170 to 280
 * Shield Skill Removed - Iron Fortress
 * New Shield Skill - Hellion Roar - Send enemies flying with a ferocious roar.

 ### Client Changes
+* New skill sprites
 * More responsive movement when tapping movement keys.

 ### Server Changes